codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

    "Valid Value", "``OPTIMIZED``, ``STRICT``"
    "Initial Version", "MySQL-wsrep: 5.5.61-25.24, 5.6.41-25.23, 5.7.23-25.15"

-Controls how certification is done in the cluster, in particular this affects how foreign keys are handled: with the ``STRICT`` option two INSERTs that happen at about the same time on two different nodes in a child table, that insert different (non conflicting rows), but both rows point to the same row in the parent table could result in certification failure.
-With the ``OPTIMIZED`` option such certification failure is avoided.
+Controls how certification is done in the cluster.
+To be more specific, this parameter affects how foreign keys are handled: with the ``STRICT`` option, two INSERTs that happen at about the same time on two different nodes in a child table, and insert different (non conflicting) rows, but both rows point to the same row in the parent table, could result in certification failure.
+With the ``OPTIMIZED`` option, such certification failure is avoided.

 .. code-block:: mysql